miptleha/webpack-steps/steps/06/README.md

 ## Code-Splitting

 Let's create a simple application with navigation.
-Let's take the source code of the previous lesson as a basis and create a new application based on `react-router-dom`.
+Take the source code of the previous lesson as a basis and create a new application based on `react-router-dom`.
 ```
 npm add react-router-dom
 npm add -D @types/react-router-dom